banner

 Physics Analysis for JEE Main April 4 Shift 2

 The Physics section usually presents a balanced mix of numerical problems and concept-based questions.
-The difficulty level will be shared after the exam concludes.

 Chemistry Analysis for JEE Main April 4 Shift 2 2026